 - Wear protective gear: In addition to helmets, that includes eye protection, gloves and appropriate footwear.
-Wearing denim or leather clothing will help protect you against road rash if you slide out or are thrown from your bike.
-Also, remember that many drivers who hit bikers say they didn't see them - wearing bright colors helps.
+Wearing denim or leather clothing can help protect you against road rash if you slide out or are thrown from your bike.
+Also, remember that many drivers who hit bikers say they didn’t see them – wearing bright colors helps.

 - Look out for hazards: Watch out for bumps, potholes, sand, leaves and railroad tracks, among many other hazards.
 Remember that bikes have much less contact with the road than cars, and a hazard that a passenger car would barely notice can be enough to make a biker skid out.

-- Be alert: You can't control the other drivers on the road, but you can watch out and try to anticipate their actions.
-Motorcycle riders are especially vulnerable in this age of rampant distracted driving.
+- Be alert: You can’t control the other drivers on the road, but you can watch out and try to anticipate their actions.
+Motorcycle riders are vulnerable in this age of rampant distracted driving.
 Keep your distance and be prepared to stop.